d-eisen/portfolio/content/mypost.md

 case_subtitle: "Mobile Web Design"

 # This is the case description in the case studies section
-case_description: "Cope is a mobile app that allows mental health help seekers track their symptoms and medication.
-I helped them create a minimum viable product for testing."
+case_description: "MedWater.com is an informational website for a non governmental organization focused on water, sanitation, and hygiene for communities in Ecuador."

 # This is the featured image of the case, place this image at /post_title_here/img folder
 # e.g. /mypost/img